The word "coach" comes from the English

 By the second session I managed to frame my request: I need extra motivation.

-In this session I realized coaching is not only about questions.
-For example, we did an exercise that helped me feel all the levels of my motivation, from the lowest to the highest, become aware of them and learn to manage them, switching straight to the one I need at any given moment.
-It turned out you can reach the right state in just a few steps — the goal is much closer than it first seemed.
+For example, we did an exercise that helped me feel all the levels of my motivation from minimum to maximum, become aware of them, and learn to manage them by switching immediately to the one I needed at that moment.
+In the end, it turned out that reaching the right state takes just a few steps - the goal is much closer than it first seemed.

-Visualizing the goal also helped me a lot — picturing the desired state at a "perfect ten" and recalling it when motivation fades.
-The exercises seem very simple, but the effect they produce is great.
+Goal visualization also helped me a lot - seeing the desired state at a full 10 and recalling it when motivation fades.
+The exercises seem very simple, but they work really well.

 I managed to "breathe out," and I felt much better.